Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/SoftwareInstallation.md

 :scale: 20 %
 :align: center
 :label: SIMIOForm
-This is a picture of SIMIO's Student Licensing Form.
 :::

 2. After you get the license in your email, then follow this link: https://www.simio.com/academic-licensing/getting-academic-software/ - click on “Download Simio Academic 64 bit”